66,000 war crimes have been reported in Ukraine. It vows to prosecute them all.

 And it is the crime that would be easiest to prosecute, including at the highest levels of the Russian leadership, said Jordash.
 There is plenty of evidence, ranging from televised statements to the act of the invasion itself, that Putin and his ministers deliberately set about a war of aggression against Ukraine.

-For that reason, Ukraine is campaigning for the creation of a special tribunal, along the lines of the tribunals established to prosecute war crimes in the former Yugoslavia and Rwanda.
-Kostin said his office has gathered evidence on 627 suspects, including ministers, generals and all the members of the Russian Duma, or parliament, who voted for the war who could be put on trial for the crime of aggression.
+Ukraine is campaigning for the creation of a special tribunal, along the lines of the tribunals established to prosecute war crimes in Rwanda and what was previously Yugoslavia.
+Kostin said his office has gathered evidence on 627 suspects, including ministers, generals and the members of the Russian Duma, or parliament, who voted for the war who could be put on trial for the crime of aggression.

 But a special tribunal would have to be endorsed either by the United Nations Security Council, where Russia has veto power, or by the United Nations General Assembly, where it is unclear whether Ukraine could achieve a majority of votes.
 Broad international support, including from non-Western countries that have been hesitant to condemn Russia’s invasion, would be essential for the tribunal to have the legitimacy required to lend weight to its proceedings, said the European diplomat.